 We work in partnership with statutory bodies and other voluntary sector organisations to deliver services, identify needs and develop strategies to support local people and communities.

+We work closely with our colleagues at Connex Community Support on delivering a volunteering strategy for the Dales.
 In collaboration with another key infrastructure organisation in the area, Rural Action Derbyshire, we delivered the Connecting Peak District Communities project, which aims to raise awareness of the importance of fast Broadband in rural areas, and worked to move Wirksworth Swimming Pool into community ownership.